 I encourage you to visit your local museum and view some platinum and platinum/palladium prints from the greats that came before us.
 You will probably be speechless, just like I was, and continue to be, every time I view these pieces of art.

-I am honored to help you
+I am honored to help you in your journey and I look forward to connecting with you.

 Once you start producing prints that you are proud of, contact me and we can discuss publishing your prints in an edition of the Darkroom Underground Magazine.